bigscience-workshop/bigscience/jz/slurm/README.md

 scancel 591970
 ```

-To cancel as specific job:
+To cancel a specific job:
 ```
 scancel 591970_2
 ```